Skip to main content

 SSL certificate.
 CloudConnexa supports SSL certificates in the PEM format with .crt, .pem, .cer, and .key file extensions.

-6. Click Add Secondary LDAP Server if you are using LDAP server clustering and want to configure an additional LDAP server.
+8. Click Add Secondary LDAP Server if you use LDAP server clustering and want to configure an additional one.

 Note